ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 .. note::

-   **The Population Table**
+   **The Population State Table**

-   When we talk about columns in the context of Vivarium, we are typically talking about the simulant :term:`attributes <attribute>`.
-Vivarium represents the population of simulants as a single :class:`pandas.DataFrame`.
-We think of each simulant as a row in this table and each column as an attribute of the simulants.
+   When we talk about columns in the context of Vivarium, we are typically talking about simulant :term:`attributes <attribute>`.
+All attributes for all simulants can be represented by a single `pandas DataFrame`__ where each simulant is a row and each attribute is a column.
+This dataframe is referred to as the :term:`population state table` (or simply "state table").

 As previously mentioned, this class is a proper Vivarium :term:`Component`.
 Among other things, this means that much of the setup happens automatically during the